-Archbishop Joseph Fiorenza Park, a Birdwatching Paradise
+Archbishop Joseph Fiorenza Park

-This 362.5 acre park located at 4025 Eldridge Pkwy., Houston, Texas 77082 has miles of paved trails which encircle large detention ponds.
+Yes, Archbishop Joseph Fiorenza Park is a birdwatching paradise, but it is also so much more!
+This 362.5-acre park located at 4025 Eldridge Pkwy., Houston, Texas 77082 has miles of paved trails which encircle large detention ponds.
 In those ponds and wetland areas are islands.
-Many migratory birds can be spotted there as well as resident birds who seem to like this particular area on a year round basis.
+Many migratory birds can be spotted there as well as resident birds who seem to like this particular area on a year-round basis.

-We have always parked near the Highway 6 entrance to the park.
+We have always parked near Highway 6 entrance to the park.
 The hill is one of the largest in Houston even surpassing the one in Spotts Park which is closer to downtown Houston.
 A paved path circles round and round leading up to the top of the hill.

-Of course people wishing to exercise their legs even more strenuously jog up and down the hill bypassing the paved pathway.
+Of course, people wishing to exercise their legs even more strenuously jog up and down the hill bypassing the paved pathway.

 There are picnic tables and a swing at the top of the hill.
 The pathway continues in circular fashion going back down the hill.
 The views are different from all angles.
 You can tell from the color of the grass and trees that we have visited this park on several occasions.

 What delighted me most in addition to getting some fresh air and exercise was getting to see all of the birds.
-There seems to always be an abundance of them.
+There seems always to be an abundance of them.
 Ornithologists who scientifically study birds, as well as those birders who create lists of ones that they identify in certain areas and times of the year would like visiting this park.

 The drone video below shows this park from the Eldridge point of view.